burrt/maze-generator/README.md

 ## Running

-For sanity purposes, it is only compatible with Python 3+.
+For sanity purposes, it is **only** compatible with Python 3+.

 ```bash
 python maze -h
 python maze
 ```

-### Example YAXML file
+### Example Configuration YAML file

+If the configuration file exists - any command line arguments will be ignored

 ```yaml
 // config.yaml